spacedog-io/spacedog-server/doc/user-guide/authenticate-users.md

 }
 ```

-Once a user is created, you can authenticate requests with an `Authorization` header using `Basic` scheme and providing the user username and password, BASE64 encoded.
+Once credentials are created, you can authenticate requests with an `Authorization` header using `Basic` scheme and providing the credentials username and password, BASE64 encoded.

 Example: